 - Novel therapies for coronary chronic total occlusion

 15th Annual Critical Limb Ischemia Summit live case at NCVH

 Cardiovascular Innovations 2019

-Associate Professor of Medicine (Cardiology); Firm Chief- Coronary Intensive Care Unit (CICU), Internal Medicine; Director, Interventional Cardiology Fellowship Program, Internal Medicine; Medical Director, Coronary Intensive Care Unit, Yale-New Haven Hospital, Yale Medicine; Director, Inpatient Cardiology Services, Yale Medicine
+Professor of Clinical Medicine (Cardiovascular Medicine); Firm Chief- Coronary Intensive Care Unit (CICU), Internal Medicine; Director, Interventional Cardiology Fellowship Program, Internal Medicine; Medical Director, Coronary Intensive Care Unit, Yale-New Haven Hospital, Yale Medicine; Director, Inpatient Cardiology Services, Yale Medicine

 Professor of Medicine (Cardiology); Associate Section Chief Cardiovascular Medicine, Internal Medicine; Medical Director Network Development, Yale Medicine; Medical Director YNHH Heart and Vascular Center